Damuna/Notes/Red_theory.md

     ```

 - **SSL/TLS Certificates:**bviewing the certificate could reveal details, such as the email  address and company name.
 These could potentially be used to conduct a  *phishing attack*.

-- **robots.txt** It is common for websites to contain a `robots.txt` file,  whose purpose is to instruct search engine web crawlers such as  Googlebot which resources can and cannot be accessed for indexing.
-The `robots.txt` file can provide valuable information such as the location of private files and admin pages.

 - **source code** `CRTL + U`